Walk-in Monkeypox Testing and Treatment in Charlotte NC | AFC Urgent Care Tyvola Rd

-If you become infected with monkeypox, you’ll experience flu-like symptoms anywhere from 5 days to 3 weeks after exposure to the virus.
-Here are some common symptoms:
+If you become infected with monkeypox, you may experience flu-like symptoms anywhere from 5 days to 3 weeks after exposure.
+These include:

-Once you experience symptoms, a rash will likely appear 1-4 days later.
-This skin rash initially appears on the face, hands or feet and can spread to other parts of the body.
-Some people experience the flu-like symptoms after the rash appears, although most have symptoms prior to the rash.
-Monkeypox symptoms can last between 2-4 weeks, including the rash that will scab over and fall off towards the conclusion of the illness.
+The rash usually appears 1 to 4 days after the flu-like symptoms begin and can spread to other parts of the body.
+Symptoms can last between 2 to 4 weeks, including the rash that will scab over and fall off towards the conclusion of the illness.

-If you know that you have been exposed to the virus or if you begin to experience monkeypox symptoms, contact your local AFC Urgent Care as soon as possible.
-At AFC Urgent Care, our providers test for monkeypox and provide treatment for the symptoms.
-While there is no precise treatment for the monkeypox virus, our team can prescribe antiviral medication and medication to relieve the severity of your symptoms.
-Because of the genetic similarities, the vaccine and treatments for smallpox may be used to fight the monkeypox virus.
-Whether you have symptoms or have just been exposed to monkeypox, our team is ready to provide the answers you need.
-Schedule an appointment or call our office today!
+At AFC Urgent Care, our providers can test for monkeypox and provide treatment for the symptoms.
+While there is no precise treatment for the virus, our team can prescribe antiviral medication and medication to reduce the severity of your symptoms.
+In some cases, the same vaccine and treatments for smallpox may be used to combat the monkeypox virus.

 If you think you have been exposed to the virus or are experiencing symptoms, don’t wait.
 Schedule an appointment or call our office today to get the answers you need.